fairsilas/South-China-Sea-Game/README.md

  - Start the game by selecting a starting character.
 Sailor, fisherman, or
 ### Core Gameplay Loop
 - Starting in a port near a market with an inventory based on your chosen role.
 - Daily activities of trading, acquiring food, and maintaining your crew.
-In order to progress, you must travel between key trading ports and pirate stashes, overcoming obstacles at sea with each journey and trading goods to increase your wealth, plundering ships, or doing contractual missions for the Qing officials or the Confederation of pirates.
+In order to progress, you must travel between key trading ports and stash, overcoming obstacles at sea with each journey and trading goods to increase your wealth, plundering ships, or doing contractual missions for the Qing officials or the Confederation of pirates.

 ### Pirate Crew Interaction
 - In "Junks & Riches," you'll get the chance to join a small pirate crew early in the game.
 The 18th-century South China Sea was rife with desperation due to poverty, heavy taxes, and Qing government oppression, making recruitment into piracy relatively easy.